d03n3rfr1tz3/hass-divoom/README.md

 ```

 There is also an older style, where the message is left empty and the mode is passed in through
 the service data as well.
-It is still supported as of today, but because it looks odd and confuses
+It is still supported, but no longer the preferred way.
-people, it's not the preferred way anymore.

 ```yaml
 action: notify.NOTIFIER_NAME